k2matu/42-push_swap/README.md

 The sorting process combines the Longest Increasing Subsequence (LIS) algorithm and the Turk algorithm.

 #### Steps:
-1. Initialization:

-All integers are initially placed on Stack A.
+1. All integers are initially placed on Stack A.

-2. Find Longest Increasing Subsequence (LIS):

-Identify the LIS of the integers using the Longest Increasing Subsequence algorithm.
+2. Find Longest Increasing Subsequence (LIS): Identify the LIS of the integers using the Longest Increasing Subsequence algorithm.

 3. Organize Stack B: